sixt99/TriBIT/artifact/sc26/README.md

 ```
 - Downloads 15.83 GiB.

-To run the full Single-GPU experiments, set `--input` to `graphs.txt`.
+To run the full Single-GPU experiments, set `--input` to `download/graphs.txt`.
 In this case, 174.57 GiB are downloaded.

 ### Multi-GPU (Large Web Graphs)
 ATTENTION: Before downloading the Large Web Graphs, please make sure you have 32 H100 GPUs across 8 nodes, with SLURM correctly configured.
 Otherwise, please do not download these matrices, and focus solely on the Single-GPU experiments.